argoneuscze/thesis/README.md

-# Exploring usage of non-negative matrix factorization in audio compression
+# Exploring usage of non-negative matrix factorization in lossy audio compression

 This repository stores the research and report part of my Master's thesis.